 - 1.1 Charges are clearly not an end in themselves, but should be used as a means to contribute towards the achievement of specific corporate and service objectives.
-Managers should therefore be able to identify whether or not a service can legally be charged for and, if so, clearly articulate how, through charging for the service and in the level and application of the charge, they are contributing towards these objectives. - 1.2 As identified above, there will be instances where charging is prohibited or restricted; however, even under such statutory frameworks, it is still good practice to make the link between the levels of service provided e.g. basic, enhanced, and the policy objective being addressed. - 1.3 A summary of the current pricing policies adopted and the policy objective that they are primarily intended to achieve are summarised in the table below:
+Managers should therefore be able to identify whether or not a service can legally be charged for and, if so, clearly articulate how, through charging for the service and in the level and application of the charge, they are contributing towards these objectives. - 1.2 As identified above, there will be instances where charging is prohibited or restricted; however, even under such statutory frameworks, it is still good practice to make the link between the levels of service provided e.g. basic, enhanced, and the policy objective being addressed.

-Pricing Policy Policy Objective Full commercial The Council seeks to maximise revenue within an overall objective of generating profits e.g. trading companies for property and investment, trade refuse collection.
+Pricing Policy Policy Objective Full commercial The Council seeks to maximise income within an overall objective of generating surpluses to offset related overheads e.g. trading companies for property and investment, trade refuse collection.
 Fair charging The Council seeks to maximise income, but subject to a defined policy constraint e.g. charges for car parking.
 Alternatively, a full commercial rate may not be determinable or the Council may be a monopoly supplier of services.
-Cost recovery A Council wishes to make the service generally available, but does not wish to subsidise the service e.g. street naming.
+Full Cost recovery A Council wishes to make the service generally available, but does not wish to subsidise the service e.g. street naming.
+Therefore prices are based on the direct cost and overheads related to the activity.
 Subsidised Council policy is to make the service widely accessible, but believe users of the service should make some contribution from their own resources e.g. leisure charges.
 Nominal The Council wishes the service to be fully available, but sets a small user charge e.g. confirmation of residency letter.
 Free Council policy is to make the service fully available and funded through corporate resources, rather than specific fees e.g. free access to parks/public open spaces.
 Statutory Charges are set in line with national legal requirements and there is no local discretion over the level of the charge e.g. planning application fees.
 In some instances, there might be statutory constraints, whereby there is some limited, but not complete, and discretion over the level of the charge.